toshimaru/blog.toshima.ru/_posts/2016-08-24-publish-jekyll-without-gh-pages.md

 tags: jekyll github
 ---

-Github releases supports [variety of sources of Github Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) in [Github blog](https://github.com/blog/2233-publish-your-project-documentation-with-github-pages), which allows developer to publish Github Pages without `gh-pages` branch.
-Since this feature, you can publish your Jekyll site without using `gh-pages` branch and Github deployment can be more simpler now.
+Github announced [variety of sources of Github Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) is supported in [their official blog](https://github.com/blog/2233-publish-your-project-documentation-with-github-pages).
+It allows developers to publish Github Pages with master branch instead of `gh-pages` branch.
+Since this feature, you can publish your Jekyll site without using `gh-pages` branch and Github Pages deployment now can be much simpler.

 ## Build page on docs directory

-First step: Configure build destination.
+**First step**: Configure build destination.

 ```yml
 # _config.yml